What You Need to Know about BOI Reporting & How REDW Can Help

 What are the BOI reporting requirements?

-Many companies in the United States must report information about their beneficial owners—the individuals who ultimately own or control the company—to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
+Non-exempt companies must report information about their beneficial owners—the individuals who ultimately own or control the company—to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.

 Filing is secure and free of charge.
 Beneficial ownership information reporting is not an annual requirement.
 Unless a company needs to update or correct information, a report only needs to be submitted once.